 - Do not use gasoline-powered machinery, such as generators in any enclosed space; toxic fumes kill!
 Operate generators outdoors.
 Plug appliances directly into the generator using heavy duty, properly grounded extension cords that aren’t worn or frayed.

 - Do not use charcoal grills indoors.
 Dangerous carbon monoxide generated from them and other fuel-burning devices can and do kill people every year.

 - Do not use a gas range or oven for room heating.
 A fuel-burning heater, such as a kerosene heater, requires plenty of ventilation to prevent buildup of harmful fumes.
 Place heaters on a hard, stable surface away from flammable materials.
 Never leave children or pets alone when using a portable heater.

-- If driving and traffic signals are out, treat the intersection as a four-way stop.
+- Drive Carefully if you leave your home.
+If driving and traffic signals are out, treat the intersection as a four-way stop.

 How is the PUD Staying Prepared?

 There are many things the PUD can do internally to prepare for outages and how to respond.
 Operationally, we have connected our substations with fiber optics so that we can monitor and control devices enabling us to respond quicker to a problem.
 Maintenance-wise, we are trimming trees that would otherwise grow into or fall onto our lines during a wind event.
 Downed trees are a frequent cause of outages.
 Local contractors are ready to assist anytime they are needed to remove fallen timber.
 In the event of a large storm event, should our crews get overwhelmed, we have mutual assistance agreements with other PUDs in the state who could assist us during a major storm or disruption.
 Last, but not least, the PUD coordinates with local emergency management to address priorities and maintain communications between the utility and emergency services.